-Though the Amgen Biotech Experience now reaches more than 75,000 students and nearly a thousand teachers each year, the program had humble beginnings.
+Though the Amgen Biotech Experience now reaches more than 80,000 students and thousands of teachers each year, the program had humble beginnings.
 It all started with a group of scientists and teachers who had a passion for sharing their knowledge with students.

 In 1989, molecular biologist Bruce Wallace, Scientific Executive Director Steve Elliot (now retired), and others at Amgen believed that the company could be instrumental in providing professional development to area high school teachers, toward a goal of improving science education for students.
 They put out a call for biology teachers interested in a summer intern program.